AkankshaReddy0623/simply-lovely/README.md

 3. **Add to environment**: Set `GEMINI_API_KEY` in your `.env` file
 4. **Enhanced features**: Unlock AI-powered threat analysis, natural language explanations, and advanced security reporting

-> **Note**: The system works without Gemini AI (using traditional ML only), but Gemini integration provides significantly enhanced capabilities.
+> **Note**: The system works without Gemini AI (using traditional ML only), but Gemini integration provides significantly enhanced capabilities!

 ## 🤝 Contributing

 This project is built for a hackathon.
 Feel free to extend and improve!

-## 📄 License

-MIT License - feel free to use for your own projects!